 Otogenetics COVID-19 PCR Testing

 To determine whether you are actively infected with COVID-19.
 A Quick and Highly Sensitive Test for Detection of COVID-19 Viral RNA using FDA EUA-Approved Reagent Kit (EUA200065).
 Otogenetics validated test LoD using the FDA SARS-CoV-2 Reference Panel materials.

 * The test is for in vitro diagnostic use in Otogenetics’ CAP-accredited clinical laboratory CLIA-certified for high complexity testing.

 COVID-19 Antibody Testing

 To determine whether you have antibodies against SARS-CoV-2.
-A Single Disposable Test for Detection of Both IgG and IgM in 15 Minutes or Less.
+A Single Disposable Test for Detection of COVID-19 antibodies in 15 Minutes or Less.
 No equipment needed.
 Currently, Otogenetics is enrolling providers to participate in clinical research to track and understand seroconversion in COVID-19 using this tool, which is essential for treatment and vaccine options.
-Otogenetics also encourages providers to enroll in this clinical research to assess viral exposure of high risk professionals, including healthcare providers.

 * The test is for in vitro diagnostic use in clinical laboratories or point-of-care facilities CLIA-certified for moderate or high complexity testing only, following guidance from the FDA Policy for Diagnostic Tests for Coronavirus Disease-2019 during Public Health Emergency issued on March 16, 2020 and updated on May 4, 2020.
 Currently, various commercially available test kits with EUA authorization are used, including Cellex qSARS-CoV-2 IgG/IgM Rapid Test.
 Please check the limitations, warnings, and fact sheets from Cellex (https://cellex.us/).
 Tests are performed for their intended use and precisely according to the user instruction insert of the testing kits.

 The COVID-19 antibody test ordered by physicians and submitted to Otogenetics for testing is at $50/test.
 Test Inquiries: contact Support@otogenetics.com